sofiaborovskaia/bridge-for-billions/README.md

 I organized the codebase into two main folders: "components", "styles" and "app".
 The "components" folder contains all of the React components used in the app, while the "styles" folder contains the SCSS files used to style the app. "app" folder contains TypeScript and Redux files.

 To ensure type safety, I used TypeScript for this project.
-Since the app is relatively small, I defined all the necessary types in a single file called interface.ts.
+Since the app is relatively small, I defined all the necessary types in a single file called `interface.ts`.
 However, for larger projects, it's usually best to create separate interface files for each feature or module.

-For state management, I chose to use Redux Toolkit's createSlice function to define all of the reducers in a single file called globalSlice.js.
-In a larger app, it would be more scalable to split the reducers into separate slice files based on their respective features, but as our app has limited features, I found it easier to have one slice.
+For state management, I chose to use Redux Toolkit's `createSlice` function to define all of the reducers in a single file called `globalSlice.ts`.
+In a larger app, it would be more scalable to split the reducers into separate slice files based on their respective features, but as our app has limited features, I found it easier to work with a single sourse of state.

 ## 🎶 Styles